What to consider when choosing your first inventory management ERP solution18 Apr 2019 | by Brett Mundell

 For smaller companies that are growing into mid-market enterprises, streamlining and automating the flow of products to end consumers becomes critical to achieving your goals for continued expansion.
 That may include adding new product lines, opening extra warehouses interstate or overseas, or bringing more parts of the supply chain in-house.

-Whether you sell a variety of products into different industries or have a niche, the inventory management challenges for growing retail and distribution businesses typically include:
+Whether you sell a variety of products in different industries or have a niche, the inventory management challenges for growing retail and distribution businesses typically include:

 - Managing information and interactions with customers and suppliers.